 The first improvement in our design Process is the making of fewer design mistakes.
 Since these are proven circuits you control in a central location, they are designs you continuously improve as necessary.

 Another significant improvement is that you can place any information on those Reusable Blocks.
 I have seen some Reusable blocks with elaborate info test information, expected signal integrity waveforms and snapshots of datasheets.
 A significant improvement is the “tribal knowledge” is documented and not lost when particular people leave the company.
 Whenever you reuse that circuit, all the knowledge comes with it.
 Those reusable blocks become a useful tool for the designer.

 Reusable Blocks simplifies Multi-Channel Designs.
 Reusable designs are the backbone of the Multi-Channel features in Altium Designer.
 When you use a single circuit multiple times, it simplifies the circuit tremendously, especially the number of schematic sheets used.
 I have seen a reusable block in a Multi-Channel design reduce the schematic down from twenty sheets to only four.

 When Reusable snippets use the PCB Layout primarily, it speeds up any required compliance testing.
 What is critical is that you take the feedback and update the needed changes in the reusable block.
 That way you keep improving them.

 The bottom line is that Reusable blocks save time.
 Time truly is money.
 When we are talking about getting a product to market as quickly as possible, the more advantages you give yourself, the better.
 When you employ reusable blocks you can reuse your designs with confidence.

-Would you like to find out more about how Altium Designer can help you with reusing component data on your next PCB design?
+With Altium Designer®, you can implement a comprehensive data management strategy that makes it easy to reuse old designs.
+Would you like to find out more about how Altium can help you with reusing component data on your next PCB design?
 Talk to an expert at Altium.